eugeniocortesi/MuranoLab/README.md

 - inUse: false

 * Press i and change the structure in the file copying this example and pasting it in the beginning of the file
-* Decide how to personalize your windowPatternCard and press esc : wq and enter to save and quit
+* Decide how to personalize your windowPatternCard and press esc, then :wq and enter to save and quit
+* Press :q and close the bash

 ##### Pay attention to the game rules and enjoy creating your personalized windowPatternCard and try it in a play!